syncsign/examples/hello_world/README.md

 # Hello World Example

-This is a minimum example of user application.
+This is an example of user application which may show something on the wireless display.

 ## Procedures Explain